 - When asking people to sign up, if you're running a content-based event (such as a webinar or roundtable), encourage them to sign up even if they can't make the event, and send a recording of the event to them afterwards. - Write a round-up of the event for your community site, so that people who did not join can get a sense of what your events are like, and gain insights such as updates on development projects.
-Ask your members to register or sign in to your private community site to read the full roundup.
+Ask your alumni to register or sign in to your private community site to read the full roundup.

-- Events are a brilliant way to warm up potential members to joining your network; it gives a first hand experience of the benefits they can expect as a with a paid membership.
-If an prospect attends your event and is regularly engaging with other digital content such as emails or newsletters, it could be a good opportunity to prompt them to sign up. - Ensure that your attendee journey offers plenty of opportunities to take the next step, for example, include an option to opt in to future comms at registration, signpost benefits of joining during the event, and include a call to action to sign up in your post-event comms.
+- Events are a brilliant way to warm up graduates to getting back in touch with your organization; it gives a first hand experience of the benefits they can expect such as networking and industry advice.
+If an alum attends your event and is regularly engaging with other digital content such as emails or newsletters, it could be a good opportunity to prompt them to sign up. - Ensure that your attendee journey offers plenty of opportunities to take the next step, for example, include an option to opt in to future comms at registration, signpost benefits of joining during the event, and include a call to action to sign up in your post-event comms.